swiss-seismological-service/scrtdd/README.md

 If both step1 and step2 fail, then a relocation is reattepted at a later time, accordingly to `delayTimes` option.

-To test the real time relocation you can use two command line options:
+To test the real time relocation we can use two command line options:

 ```
   -O [ --origin-id ] arg                Reprocess the origin (or multiple comma-separated origins)